Nmerey/islamic_feed_django_app/README.md

 Open your web browser and navigate to http://127.0.0.1:8000/ to view the application.

+### Authorization

+- In order to use personal cards(e.g Dhikr Card) and Like functionalities you need to pass `access_token` as param.

+**Default `access_token` is `some-random-access-token` which is generated in seed file tied to one-to-one admin user**

+Open your web browser and navigate to http://localhost:8000/?access_token=some-random-access-token to view the application as user.

 ### API Endpoints

 - GET /: List all feed cards and hompage.